Vina Fields

-Vina Fields was an African American brothel madam who operated in Chicago at the turn of the century.
-Her career began in the 1870s, when she established her brothel, House of Pleasure, in the Levee District of Chicago.
-In 1893, at the height of her 30-year career, she owned the largest brothel in Chicago, housing and managing 60-70 women; this made her one of the Chicago's wealthiest African Americans, and in fact one of the 50 wealthiest people in all of Chicago.
+Vina Fields was an African American brothel madam who operated in Chicago from the 1870s to the 1910s.
+Her career began during the 1870s, when she established her brothel, House of Pleasure, in the Levee District of Chicago.
+In 1893, at the height of her 30-year career, she owned the largest brothel in Chicago, housing and managing 60-70 women.
+This made her one of Chicago's wealthiest African Americans and one of the 50 wealthiest people in all of Chicago.

 The sex workers she employed were mostly women of color, while she "admitted only white customers".
 She was described as a true "character of the red light district".
-Not much is known about Fields' personal life, but historian Cynthia Blair details her massive impact on the sex industry of Chicago, recognising her as an influential and important African American woman in the history of Chicago.
+Not much is known about Fields' personal life, but historian Cynthia Blair details her massive impact on the sex industry of Chicago, recognizing her as an influential and important African American woman in Chicago's history.

 Early career

-Vina Fields, a former slave, began her career as a madam with eight black women and one white servant working for her.
-This made her the only black madam in Chicago to have a servant, as the norm was that only white madams owned servants; 20 years later, she was managing 19 women and employing four servants.
+By the 1870s, Vina Fields managed a large brothel at 138–140 Custom House Place in Chicago.
+A former slave, Field began her career as a madam with eight black women and one white servant working for her.
+This made her the only black madam in Chicago to have a servant, as the norm was that only white madams employed servants.
+Twenty years later, she was managing 19 women and employing four servants.
 In addition to racial issues that divided the black and white madams of Chicago, there were issues in the Levee district that all madams faced regardless of the level of racial discrimination.
 The most pervasive of these issues was rent.
-Landlords knew how lucrative the business of sex work could be, so they looked the other way when it came to the illegal use of their buildings and charged extremely high rent.
-For example, in 1898 Fields rented a house for 175 dollars a month that would have normally rented for about 40 dollars a month.
+Landlords knew how lucrative the business of sex work could be, so they allowed the illegal use of their buildings and charged extremely high rent.
+For example, in 1898 Fields rented a house for 175 US dollars a month that would have normally rented for about 40 US dollars a month.

 The racial discrimination and high rent forced many brothel owners and madams to move further from the hub of the Levee, but Fields stayed in the central region for the vast majority of her career.
 Her ability to maintain her brothel despite the rent and rampant police busts may have been because she owned property in the Levee, making her one of only five madams in the city to do so.
-She also leased out this property to other brothel keepers; her ability to maintain multiple profitable ventures within the sex industry of Chicago ultimately contributed to her outstanding long-term success.
+She also leased out this property to other brothel keepers.
+Her ability to maintain multiple profitable ventures within Chicago's sex industry ultimately contributed to her outstanding long-term success.